IT24100327/WildFireDetection/README.md

 ## Dataset Details
 - **Source**: The Wildfire Dataset from Kaggle [](https://www.kaggle.com/datasets/elmadafri/the-wildfire-dataset).
-- **Description**: The dataset includes approximately 10,000+ images divided into "fire" (images showing wildfires) and "nofire" (images without fire).
+- **Description**: The dataset includes approximately 2000+ images divided into "fire" (images showing wildfires) and "nofire" (images without fire).
 It is pre-split into train (70%), validation (15%), and test (15%) sets.
-  - Total images: ~7,000 train, ~1,500 val, ~1,500 test (exact counts may vary slightly after processing).
+  - Total images: ~1500 train, ~600 val, ~500 test (exact counts may vary slightly after processing).
   - Image format: JPG, various resolutions (resized to 600x600 in preprocessing).
   - Classes: Binary classification ("fire" vs. "nofire").
   - Challenges: Class imbalance (more "nofire" images), varying lighting/contrast, noise from real-world captures.
 - **Location in Repo**: Raw data is stored in `data/raw/`.
 Processed outputs are in `results/outputs/` and subdirectories for each technique (e.g., `results/color_balanced/`, `results/normalized/`, etc.).

 ## Group Members and Roles
-Our group (Group ID: [Insert Group ID, e.g., Group_01]) consists of 6 members.
+Our group 08 consists of 6 members.
 Each member handled one preprocessing technique, implemented it in their individual notebook, and contributed to the group pipeline.
 Roles are as follows:

 - **Member 1: IT24100260 - Resizing and Splitting**
   Handled image resizing to a uniform 600x600 resolution and validated dataset splits.
-Notebook: `notebooks/IT_Number_Resizing_and_Splitting.ipynb`.
+Notebook: `notebooks/IT24100260_Resizing_and_Splitting.ipynb`.

 - **Member 2: IT24100356 - Color Conversion/Balancing**
   Applied HSV color space conversion and histogram equalization on the Value channel to balance lighting/contrast.
-Notebook: `notebooks/IT_Number_Color_Conversion.ipynb`.
+Notebook: `notebooks/IT24100356_Color_Conversion.ipynb`.

 - **Member 3: IT24100368 - Normalization**
   Normalized pixel values using ImageNet means/std for model compatibility.
-Notebook: `notebooks/IT_Number_Normalization.ipynb`.
+Notebook: `notebooks/IT24100368_Normalization.ipynb`.

 - **Member 4: IT24100288 - Denoising**
   Applied Gaussian blur and CLAHE enhancement to reduce noise and improve clarity.
-Notebook: `notebooks/IT_Number_Denoising.ipynb`.
+Notebook: `notebooks/IT24100288_Denoising.ipynb`.

 - **Member 5: IT24100327 - Edge Detection**
   Added a fourth channel with Sobel edge detection for feature enhancement.
-Notebook: `notebooks/IT_Number_Edge_Detection.ipynb`.
+Notebook: `notebooks/IT24100327_Edge_Detection.ipynb`.

 - **Member 6: IT24100304 - Data Augmentation**
   Augmented images (rotations, flips, brightness adjustments) to balance classes in the training set.
-Notebook: `notebooks/IT_Number_Data_Augmentation.ipynb`.
+Notebook: `notebooks/IT24100304_Data_Augmentation.ipynb`.

 All members collaborated on the integrated pipeline in `notebooks/group_pipeline.ipynb`, ensuring logical flow and commented code.